MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 # Architecture pattern for mission-critical workloads on Azure

-This article describes a pattern that's commonly recommended for mission-critical architecture.
-The pattern describes the components and their characteristics.
-Also included are some examples that implement this pattern.
+This article presents a common pattern for mission-critical architecture.
+As you start your design process, start with this pattern and then choose components that are best suited for your business requirements.
+Some examples  that implement this pattern are also included.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)